KamranAzeem/docker-to-kubernetes/Migration-Part-2.md

 [kamran@kworkhorse simpleapp.demo.wbitt.com]$
 ```

-We also need a service and ingress.
+We also need a service and ingress for this deployment.
 This is a separate file, as we don't expect service and ingress definition to change constantly.
 Though this can be part of the main `deployment.yaml` file without any harm.

 ```
 [kamran@kworkhorse docker-to-kubernetes]$ cat simpleapp-service-ingress.yaml

- # We need service
 apiVersion: v1
 kind: Service
 metadata: